Diablo IV is still very addictive and offers something new for newcomers and veterans of the series.

 Among some of the changes being made, one thing that remains as solid as ever is the classes and builds diversity.
 I thoroughly enjoyed trying out each class and the builds before deciding on one that really clicked.
 Every class has a path you can choose depending on what you enjoy the most and what challenges lie ahead.
 And there are enough mechanisms in the game that help promote each class.

-The transition into a more traditional node-like skill tree for the classes also helps by giving us a greater sense of control over the final outcome without sacrificing the possibility of still making choices as you build your character up.
+The transition into a more traditional node-like skill tree for the classes also helps by giving us a greater sense of control over the outcome without sacrificing the possibility of still making choices as you build your character up.
 There is one cost, however, as respecing a character can become prohibitively expensive at later levels if you do it a little bit too often.
 But we can expect those to drop off on higher-end, more rewarding content that becomes available later.

-Loots and special items further facilitate this power fantasy, and even as early as level 25, Diablo IV lets you create some very strong and diverse setups due to the sheer number of effects for each class.
+Loots and special items further facilitate this power fantasy, and even as early as level 25, Diablo IV lets you create some powerful and diverse setups due to the sheer number of effects for each class.
 This may sometimes feel overwhelming as you shuffle through countless legendaries to see which effect best fits your current setup.
 On a few occasions, I found myself distracted by the number of enticing effects that needed me to do a full respec of the character before them out.

 Loot is overly abundant despite Blizzard saying loot showers won’t be as prevalent as in the previous games.
 While that’s true to a certain extent, eventually, the difference becomes less and less distinguishable to the point that you are still getting overwhelmed by loot drops regardless.
 That being said, the rate of legendary drops in the Beta was more than reasonable, and the ratio seemed good so far.